 Those are the cameras that I recommend which have the AVCHD formats.
 Feel free to go through Amazon and search for AVCHD to see what you find.
 Make sure you do your research and verify your camcorder has AVCHD capabilities.
 This is extremely important.

 Once you have your camera, you’ll need to download one piece of software.
+I’m going to focus on DTS 8888 since that’s the one I used the most.
 You can download it for free and try it out before you commit to the full license.
 If you have the trail version an dyou process your video, it’ll water mark it with “Sample” across the screen – UNTIL – you get the paid version license. http://www.dts8888.com/vATS/download.htm

 When you install the software, you’ll have to add files that you wish to “stamp” and then you’ll need to store the files within an “output” folder.
 Here is a guide on how to use the software: http://www.dts8888.com/vATS/Help/vATS.htm